nythrox/Flare.css/README.md

 # Flare.css
 Flare is a modern CSS library that allows you to create responsive layouts with less code.
-<h2>Automatic Responsiveness</h2>
+<h2>Automatic Responsiveness and Manual Responsiveness</h2>
 <p>
-Flare handle responsiveness automatically, but also gives you the option to manually control it.
+Flare can handle responsiveness automatically, but also gives you the option to manually control it.
 </p>
 <p>When creating a layout, you have the option to define all column sizes on breakpoints, to let Flare handle the sizes, or to combine both and let Flare handle sizes but overwrite them on certain breakpoints.</p>
-<h2>Light & Fast code, Faster workflows</h1>
-<p>Flare's main objective is to allow you build websites faster, with lighter code and without restricting your code or making your website heavy.</p>
 <h2>Block layout and Flex layout</h2>
 <p>Flare adds features so you can make different types of layouts that are not supported on other frameworks.
 You can build with block layout or flex layout depending on your needs or even combine both.</p>
 <h2>More Containers, More sizes</h2>
 <p>Flare gives you many diffrent sized containers, you can choose between container, container fluid, container small, container medium, container-one up to container-sixteen and customizable sizes on each breakpoint.</p>

+<h2>Light & Fast code, Faster workflows</h1>
+<p>Flare's main objective is to allow you build websites faster, with lighter code and without restricting you or making your website heavy. </p>
 <p>You set the size you wish the columns to be on desktop and flare will find a ideal size for them on other devices.</p>
 <h2>Manual Responsiveness (bootstrap-like)</h2>
 <p>You define the sizes of the columns on each device by using the tags m (mobile), t (tablet), c (computer). </p>